OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Portal-Integration.md

 # App Connection Portal Integration

-Check out the [App Connection Overview](App-Connection-Overview.md) page for an overview of the entire system.
+Check out the [App Connection Overview](App-Connection-Overview.md) page for an overview of the App Connection entire system.

-The App Connection portal has the following goals:
+The App Connection Portal has the following goals:

 1)	Be a great and easy experience for users.
 2)	Be an easy and complete app developer integration tool.
-3)	Be robust and complete, able to handle all types user scenarios.
+3)	Be robust and complete - able to handle all types user scenarios.

 ### A Few Important Notes